cruz-marco/cruz-marco/README.md

-## Hello There!
+## Hello there!
 I'm Marco, nice to meet you!

 I'm a developer from Rio de Janeiro - Brazil, with a passion for technology since always and an assiduous student about it.